jessieyaros/Graph-Embeddings-for-Functional-Brain-Connectivity-Networks/README.md

 # Graph-Embeddings-for-Functional-Brain-Connectivity-Networks
 This script generates graph embeddings for brain connectivity networks.
-Data not included as it is protected.
+Data is not included as it is protected (IRB).

 Script takes as input symmetrical adjacency matrices.
 They must be undirected.
 Weigthed is okay.